computernewb/collab-vm-server-1.2/README.md

 * Websocket++

 ### License
-Collab VM Server, as well as the Web App and Admin Web App are licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
+CollabVM Server, as well as the Web App and Admin Web App are licensed under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).